-From shearing sheep to sailing around the world solo: inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly
+From shearing sheep to sailing around the world solo: Inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly

 ‘To be honest, I didn’t even have to look for a boat — a boat found me,’ Messikommer says of coming across his Tradewind 35.
 ‘She was hidden up a river in Cowes, filthy, neglected, but cheap and full of potential.’

-The rig was far past its prime; there lots of water intakes and mould inside.
-The hull was sturdy, but the engine needed a lot of TLC.
+The vessel had been a military schooling boat in Ireland used for trips and trainings.
+It had been sitting, abandoned, on its mooring since Covid.

-The vessel had been a military schooling boat in Ireland used for trips and trainings, and had been sitting, abandoned, on its mooring since Covid.
+The rig was far past its prime; there were lots of water intakes and mould inside.
+While the hull was sturdy, the engine would need a lot of TLC.

-Messikommer snatched the opportunity and patched her up just enough to cross the channel for a full refit in Brest, France.
+Messikommer snatched the opportunity.
+He patched her up just enough to cross the channel for a full refit in Brest, France.

-Messikommer called the Barney-coloured boat BERNARD after Golden Globe Race legend Bernard Moitessier and Swiss sailor Bernard Stamm.
+Messikommer called the Barney-coloured boat BERNARD after two of his sailing inspirations, Golden Globe Race legend Bernard Moitessier and Swiss sailor Bernard Stamm.

 He has been in Brest since December, working on a full refit that includes work on the hull and stanchions, all new painting, removing and remounting the railings; a new mast, new rigging, new sails, a a full engine refurbishment by a professional diesel mechanic.